mattrussi/gitlab-com-runbooks/docs/monitoring/alerts_manual.md

 mountpoint              /var/opt/gitlab
 ```
 * Set a duration, an owner and a comment.
-* In the comment field, link to either an infradev issue or a related issue investigation with a DRI that was created from the incident.
-  Create these issues using the "Related Issue" section of the incident template.
+* In the comment field, link to a change request, an infradev issue, or a related investigation issue with a DRI that was created from an incident.
+For the latter, create these issues using the "Related Issue" section of the incident template.
-* Once a silence is created, the associated incident issue should be closed.
+    * Once a silence is created, the associated incident issue(s) should be closed.

 *Note*: During a site-wide outage it may be desired to globally silence alerts while we investigate issues.
 To create one, navigate to https://alerts.gitlab.net/#/silences and add a silence for `env=gprd` with a duration of <= 1hour.